winglang/wing/rfcs/sdk-spec.md

   /**
    * Run a function whenever a message is pushed to the queue.
    *
-   * The visibility timeout for messages (amount of time a consumer is given to
-   * process a message before it's made available for other consumers) is the
-   * same as the function's timeout, which is 1 minute by default.
-If the function
-   * returns successfully, the message is deleted from the queue.
+   * TODO: should we throw / warn the user if the function's timeout is greater than
+   * the queue's timeout?
    */
   on_message(fn: inflight (message: Serializable) => void, opts: QueueOnMessageProps?): cloud.Function;
 }